swiftlang/swift-book/TSPL.docc/LanguageGuide/Distributed.md

 let somePlayer: Player = ...

-// potentially remote call, thus implicitly throwing and asynchronous: try await lobby.join(player: somePlayer)
+// potentially remote call, thus implicitly throwing and asynchronous: try await lobby.hasJoined(player: somePlayer)
 ```

 It is useful to see in Swift source
 that those are the functions that may be invoked remotely,
 as potentially we may need to apply
 additional authentication or access control on such functions,
-if they are serving as entry points to our service.
+because they are serving as "entry points" to our service,
+and therefore are a great spot place to centralize any additional checks.

 Distributed functions are also
 subject to additional type-system restrictions,
 that don't apply to normal functions.
 For example,
 distributed functions cannot accept closures,
-or parameters of types that are not serializable.
+or parameters of types that do not conform to the actor system's stated serialization requirement (usually `Codable`).

 The serialization requirement of such methods
 is checked by the compiler